tier4/caret_doc/docs/design/trace_points/index.md

 ![tracepoints category](../../imgs/tracepoints_category.drawio.png)

 CARET is implemented as an extension of ros2_tracing.
-CARET uses LTTng as its tracing mechanism.
+CARET uses tracing mechanism of user-space tracing served by LTTng.
 To reduce overhead at runtime, trace points are divided into two types of tracepoints; initialization tracepoints and runtime tracepoints.

 Some tracepoints are used for collecting meta-information of executors, nodes, callbacks, and topics during application's initialization.